 "You can choose courage or you can choose comfort, but you can't have both."

-I was so encouraged by that quote.
+I was so encouraged by the above quote.
 I printed it out and put it above my desk determined to choose courage rather than comfort.

 But the courage never seemed to come.
 I spent the next few months in my all-too-familiar comfort zone, watching my dreams come no closer to fruition.

 I prayed for courage.
 I would fully admit to others I was struggling with fear.
-I memorized scriptures about fear.
+I memorized and prayed scriptures about fear.
 But still, I stayed in my comfort zone.